eProsima/Integration-Service-Deprecated/README.md

     > cmake --build .
 ```

-If you want to compile *eProsima Integration Services* without an installed version of *Fast RTPS* you can add
+If you want to compile *eProsima Integration Service* without an installed version of *Fast RTPS* you can add
 an additional parameter that downloads it as a third party library.

 If you are on Linux execute: